maanyakaran/core/README.md

  Maanyakarn ([मान्यकरण](https://translate.google.co.in/#view=home&op=translate&sl=hi&tl=en&text=maanyakaran
 )) is a hindi word which means validation, which is the basic offering of this micro framework.
-Maanyakarn provide easy and extensible way for performing validations over JS objects (primarily states of react, redux and similar frameworks).
+Maanyakarn provides easy and extensible way of performing validations over JS objects (primarily states of react, redux and similar frameworks).

 ### Installation